seanfisk/emacs-prelude/TIPS.md

 * Press `C-;` to toggle whether Option key means Meta or Option.
 This can be used to get rid of the annoying insertion of symbols when I tap it accidentally.
+* If Aquamacs dies and you get the "Send Error Report" dialog, this can cause nightly builds (as of 2012-12-08) to crash when the dialog buttons are clicked.
+Directly run the executable in the app bundle to see the errors.
+To fix it, I put Aquamacs-2.4 back into /Applications, opened Aquamacs, closed the dialogs, then put nightly Aquamacs back into /Applications (overwriting 2.4).
+Ugly, but it works.
 * Use registers and bookmarks
 * When rebuilding the config for Aquamacs, you can...
     * Check progress by looking at the **Window** menu.
 There should be a bunch of `*-autoloads.el` open.
 As long as those keep opening, it's going good.
 When a backtrace buffer appears, it started failing.